Aditya19110/Team_Sentinals_Unnati-2024/README.md

-# Team Sentinals: Cancer-Related Chatbot
+# Team Sentinals: CancerCare Chatbot

 Welcome to the official repository of **Team Sentinals** from **MGMs College of Engineering, Nanded**!
 We are excited to present our chatbot designed to answer basic questions related to cancer.
 Our chatbot provides accurate and concise responses to your inquiries.